 There is a wide range of cycle track segregation kerb formats.
 The most frequent forms are 45-degree splayed kerbs with 60mm upstands while 30-degree splayed kerbs with 50mm upstand are also common among projects such as the Coventry Active Travel Scheme.
-Cycle by Design
+Cycle by Design for the range of buffer treatments include grass/ planting, blocked paving, and asphalt.

-Materials utilised for kerbs include Precast demarcation the use of a trapezoidal segregation pedestrian and cyclist safety.
+(2021) outlines for the cycle track and footway Buffer treatments are essential to maintaining Materials utilised for kerbs include Precast demarcation the use of a trapezoidal segregation pedestrian and cyclist safety.
 Materials utilised kerb with 20mm upstand.
 Also considered is the back of footway or cycle way treatment where the use of round top or flush edge kerbs are regularly implemented.